The car uses DC electrical equipment with a rated voltage of 12 V

 Checking the reliability of contact with the "ground"

-Disconnect the battery and connect one of the wires of the probe lamp with an independent power source to a point with known good contact with ground.
+Disconnect the battery and connect one of the wires of a probe lamp with an independent power source to a point with known good contact with ground.

 Connect the other lamp wire to the wire harness or connector pin you are testing.